yamaoka-kitaguchi-lab/tn4-edges-deploy/README.md

 [![asciicast](https://asciinema.org/a/mthfyktmWhtAYrzyvysIvZ5qn.svg)](https://asciinema.org/a/mthfyktmWhtAYrzyvysIvZ5qn?autoplay=1)

 Playbook and helper utilities to deploy Tn4 edges using NetBox as IPAM/DCIM.
-This tool set is designed to support the following:
+This toolset is designed to support the following:

 - aa
 - bb